 156:10:01 Aldrin: Hey, Charlie, what's the preliminary outlook for the weather in our recovery area?

 156:10:05 Duke: Stand by, Buzz.
 It looks pretty good as far as I can tell, We got the - along the tropical convergence line there, there's a few clouds shown on the weather map I'm looking at here, but nothing of significance.
 Right now - Stand by.
-Let's see, right now in the mid - yes, at the MPL, we've got 3000 scattered, visibility 10, wave height 3 feet, is the present weather.
+Let's see, right now in the mid - yeah, at the MPL, we've got 3000 scattered, visibility 10, wave height 3 feet, is the present weather.
 I don't think there's anything forecast to be of significance.
 There are a couple of - Flight just informed me that what I just gave you was the forecast.
 There are a couple of tropical storms in the - well, not in the area of landing but in the Pacific.
 A storm called Claudia which is north - correction - about east of Hawaii.
 It's going northwest and dissipating.
 And there's one called Viola, which is out over Guam, and so they aren't any factor at all.
 It looks like it's going to be real nice for recovery.

 156:11:35 Duke: Navy called up those special calm seas for you guys from up there on the Hudson.

 156:11:40 Aldrin: Well, we might need it.
 We'll get a look at it tomorrow, I guess, though.
 We'll probably be giving it a pretty close eye.

 This is Apollo Control.
 After first saying that there would be very little conversation, it seems there's quite a flurry of conversation between the ground and Apollo 11.
 Let's play back tapes and catch up and go live.